-There is a general assumption among healthcare workers that FFP is free of adverse effects and complications-nothing can be further from the truth.
-Healthcare workers including nurse practitioners should know the indications for FFP administration and also the monitoring process.
+There is a general assumption among healthcare workers that FFP is free of adverse effects, and complications-nothing can be further from the truth.
+Healthcare workers, including nurse practitioners, should know the indications for FFP administration and also the monitoring process.
 The adverse effects of FFP are monitored like any other blood product administration.
-The patient’s vital signs (temperature, pulse, respirations, and blood pressure) are monitored before, during, and after administration.
+The patient’s vital signs (temperature, pulse, respiration, and blood pressure) are monitored before, during, and after administration.
 If a reaction is noted based on signs and symptomology, treatment is guided by the type of transfusion reaction.
-Usually, administration of the product should be immediately ceased.
+Usually, the administration of the product should immediately cease.
 Life-threatening reactions like TRALI and TACO may require aggressive respiratory support and often mechanical ventilation.

 |||Sartori MT,Sivolella S,Di Pasquale I,Saggiorato G,Perini A,Boscaro F,Fabris F, Prophylactic protocol for dental care in ligneous gingivitis due to severe plasminogen deficiency: Case report and review of literature.
 Haemophilia : the official journal of the World Federation of Hemophilia.
 2019 Apr 17; [PubMed PMID: 30994256]|